vladinator1000/blog/content/blog/design-gpu.md

 ---
 external: false
-title: "Shaders as components"
+title: "Building a shader editor"
-description: "Building a composable WebGPU shader editor for product design."
+description: "Composable shader editor for product design."
 date: 2025-10-23
 ---

-This article is for product designers who want a glimpse of a new product design paradigm and engineers who are curious about live GPU programming for the web.
+This article is for product designers who want a sneak peek of a new product design tool and people who are curious about graphics programming for the web.

-Wouldn't it be cool if you could create this kind of design in the browser?
+Imagine if you could quickly create these kind of designs in the browser:
 {% video src="/images/design-gpu/slime-mold.mp4" alt="Slime mold simulation blending with text" /%}

-What if you could stack multiple simulations like this?
+What if you could also stack simulations to create emergent visuals?

 {% video src="/images/design-gpu/game-of-life-pong.mp4" alt="Game of life simulation blending with pong" /%}

-This is a new kind of product design tool.
-One that puts the power of the GPU into the hands of the designer.

-Here's the idea:
-1. Treat shaders as HTML elements, customize with parameters and presets.
-2. Combine them with mix blend modes to get novel designs.
+This paradigm lets us gain variety, fidelity and performance, at the expense of learning how to write compute shaders.

+Let's call it **technical design**.
+The idea is to create experiences by combining GPU programs and HTML.
+This combination allows us to innovate in visuals and interaction, without having to re-invent technology that works well.

+The flow we're targeting:
-3. Create your own shaders using the WebGPU shading language.
+1. Create your own shaders using the WebGPU shading language.
+1. Treat shaders as React components with props and presets.
+1. Layer them as HTML elements using CSS blend modes.

+Benefits of each step:
+1. Distinctive visuals with high performance and fidelity.
+1. Building blocks that are easy to tweak, reuse, and share.
+1. Visual variety and interoperability with the web platform.

-This article explores the technical aspects of building such a tool.
+This article explores the technical aspects of building a tool that enables that.

 ## Code as a storage format
 Inspired by [Paper](https://paper.design/), with a twist.
 Treating code as a first class citizen.
 Anything you see on the canvas, you can edit the source of.